Professor of Indo-Muslim and Islamic Religion and Cultures

 Committee on the Study of Religion and Department of Near Eastern Languages and Civilizations

-Born in Nairobi, Kenya, Ali Asani is Professor of Indo-Muslim and Islamic Religion and Cultures.
+Ali Asani is Murray A. Albertson Professor of Middle Eastern Studies and Professor of Indo-Muslim and Islamic Religion and Cultures.
 After completing his high school education in Kenya, he attended Harvard College, with a concentration in the comparative study of religion, graduating summa cum laude in 1977.
 He continued his graduate work at Harvard in the Department of Near Eastern Languages and Civilizations (NELC), receiving his PhD in 1984.
 Professor Asani holds a joint appointment between the Committee on the Study of Religion and NELC.
 He also serves on the faculty of the Departments of South Asian Studies and African and African American Studies.
-He has taught at Harvard since 1983, offering instruction in a variety of South Asian and African languages and literatures as well as courses on various aspects of the Islamic tradition including Understanding Islam and Contemporary Muslim Societies; For the Love of God and His Prophet: Religion, Literature and the Arts in Muslim Cultures; Muslim Voices in Contemporary World Literatures; Introduction to Islamic Mysticism (Sufism); Ismaili History and Thought; Muslim Societies in South Asia: Religion, Culture and Identity; Muslim Devotional Literatures of South Asia: Qawwali, Sufiana Kalam (poetry); and the Ginans.
+He has taught at Harvard since 1983, offering instruction in a variety of South Asian and African languages and literatures (Urdu, Hindi, Sindhi, Gujarati and Swahili) as well as courses on various aspects of the Islamic tradition including Understanding Islam and Contemporary Muslim Societies; Multisensory Religion: Rethinking Islam through the Arts; Muslim Voices in Contemporary World Literatures; Introduction to Islamic Mysticism (Sufism); Ismaili History and Thought; Muslim Societies in South Asia: Religion, Culture and Identity; Muslim Devotional Literatures of South Asia: Qawwali, Sufiana Kalam (poetry); and the Ginans.